SiobhanSheehan/MisoSoup/readme.md

  - Added to CSS code for @media for tablets and phones.
 Tested it on my tablet and phone it scaled nicely
  - Changed margin on Miso Soup to contain the height and keep the hero image of Miso from dropping below the screen
  - added border around Miso Soup
+ - HTML change to submit button to a paw image and added alternative text